-Adr ninistration of Medications and Vaccines [CCP] (cont'd): Medically important antibiotics (Category I, II and III) are only used with a prescription after careful consideration and justification, in consultation with a veterinarian.
+Administration of Medications and Vaccines [CCP] (cont'd):

+Medically important antibiotics (Category I, II and III) are only used with a prescription after careful consideration and justification, in consultation with a veterinarian.

 For more information on the medically important antibiotics, please refer to the Glossary.
 Note: All categories of antibiotics continue to be available for treatment with a veterinary prescription.

-Letter of confirmation is obtained on an annual basis from the poult supplier(s) that no Category I and II antibiotics are used in a preventive manner, at the hatchery, for all poults delivered to this farm (letter is kept on file).
-Refer to Appendix VII - Confirmation Letter from Poult Supplier Regarding Antibiotic Use.
-Farm Manager/Farm Personnel prepares the administration system by (describe homedicator tank): ow, e .g., flushing the water lines and If medicator/proportioner is used, calibration is ensured (for details refer to Cleaning and Maintenance Procedures - REC 002 - Sample 5).
-The medicator/proportioner calibration must be verified at least once every three (3) months; if it is used less frequently, prior to each use.
-De • Viation and Corrective Action If medication or vaccines are not withdrawn according to label indication or veterinary prescription, the Farm When administering medication or vaccines, the Farm Manager/Farm Personnel checks that the correct product is used and that the correct measures are used (fill in additional information): Manager contacts the processor and delays flock shipment until the proper withdrawal time has passed.
-If birds have been shipped without following the proper Water lines are flushed after a medication or vaccine with a withdrawal period is used.
-For details on water line flushing, refer to Cleaning and Maintenance Program - PRO 003/REC 002 - Sample 2. - withdrawal time, the Farm Manager immediately calls the processor.
-The Farm Manager records the deviation and its Medication and vaccine usage, withdrawal times and safe marketing dates (including medicated feed) are recorded on the Flock Information Reporting Form (Flock Sheet - REC 004).
-For more information, refer to the Glossary or the back of the Flock Information Reporting Form (Flock Sheet - REC 004). corrective action on (indicate record, e.g., Flock Log REC 005a): Note: The information required on the Flock Sheet must be maintained when shipping to provincially inspected plants.
-Farm Manager has discussed/requested information on the issue of antibiotic resis tanc e with/from a veterinarian.
-Farm Manager discusses/inquires about alternative therapeutic options prior to initiantibiotic therapy with a veterinarian. tiatir ng The administration of Active Pharmaceutical Ingredients (APIs) and veterinary drug Importation (OUI) provision of the Food and Drugs Act and Regulations are prohibit under the TFC On-Farm Food Safety Program © .
+- □ Letter of confirmation is obtained on an annual basis from the poult supplier(s) that no Category I and II antibiotics are used in a preventive manner, at the hatchery, for all poults delivered to this farm (letter is kept on file).
+Refer to Appendix VII Confirmation Letter from Poult Supplier Regarding Antibiotic Use. - □ Farm Manager/Farm Personnel prepares the administration system by (describe how, e.g., flushing the water lines and medicator tank): - □ If medicator/proportioner is used, calibration is ensured (for details refer to Cleaning and Maintenance Procedures REC 002 Sample 5).
+The medicator/proportioner calibration must be verified at least once every three (3) months; if it is used less frequently, prior to each use. - □ When administering medication, the Farm Manager/Farm Personnel checks that the correct product is used and that the correct measures are used (fill in additional information): - □ Water lines are cleaned or flushed under high pressure after a medication with a withdrawal period is used. - Medication and vaccine usage, withdrawal times and safe marketing dates (including medicated feed) are recorded on the Flock Information Reporting Form (Flock Sheet - REC 004).

+For more information, refer to the Glossary or the back of the Flock Information Reporting Form (Flock Sheet - REC 004).

+Note: The information required on the Flock Sheet must be maintained when shipping to provincially inspected plants.

+Farm Manager has discussed/requested information on the issue of antibiotic resistance with/from a veterinarian.

+- □ Farm Manager discusses/inquires about alternative therapeutic options prior to initiating antibiotic therapy with a veterinarian. - □ The administration of Active Pharmaceutical Ingredients (APIs) and veterinary drugs obtained under the Own Use Importation (OUI) provision of the Food and Drugs Act and Regulations are prohibited for use in turkey production under the TFC On-Farm Food Safety Program[©].

 For more information on APIs and OUI, refer to the Glossary.